formio/help.form.io/_paragraphs/userguide/form-components/textfield.md

 #### Required

-If checked, the field will be required to have a value.
+If checked, the field will be required to have a value upon submission.

 #### Minimum length